MainulDip/KotlinEveryday/README.md

 ## Kotlin Language Tour:
 It's a quick language tour to re-connect with most of the Kotlin language syntaxes and features.
 When you work with multiple language everyday, it can be a good idea to have a personalized language tour.
 So lets start

-> Main.kt | kotlin program starts from this, like index.js/php
+> Main.kt | kotlin program starts from this, like index.js/php.
+Also main() function

 ### Variables and Types:
 ```kt